1989 Jake Sears Road, Virginia Beach, VA 23464

 - Large quantities of cable, wire rope and similar materials

-- Large tree trunk stumps and timber over 6 inches in diameter
+- Large tree trunk stumps and timber over 6 inches in diameter, unless cut to firewood length (18 inches)

 - Materials containing friable asbestos